 Quiet and peaceful ocean-to-river Aquarina Country Club in Melbourne Beach - The South Beaches.
 Rich wildlife thrive on this barrier island, halfway between the SR192 and Wabasso causeways, and 30 minutes from the Melbourne and Vero malls.
 Play Aquarina Golf Course or fish the remote mangrove islands just 5 miles north of San Sebastian Inlet's ocean access.
 No other community offers these wide sandy beaches on the Atlantic ocean, plus a boat launch ramp on Indian River Lagoon!
 Close to major ecotourism sites.
 New condos offer pre-construction prices.

-Residents and visitors enjoy the casual beach lifestyle in a thriving ocean-side community, with miles of white sandy beaches, and river shoreline habitat to manatee, porpoises and big birds.
+Residents and visitors enjoy the casual beach lifestyle in a thriving ocean-side community, with miles of white sandy beaches, and river shoreline - habitat to manatee, porpoises and big birds.
 Miles of finger canals provide many residents an opportunity to dock boats in their back yards.
 Golf, tennis and swimming are popular at the public Cocoa Beach Country Club.
-The high school houses an excellent International Baccalaureate program for the most challenging education by Brevard's public schools.
+The high school houses an excellent International Baccalaureate program for the most challenging education offered by Florida's public schools.

 Some of the friendliest people you’ll ever know!
 Get away from the cold weather and/or the zero-lot line life.
 Set in the beautiful natural settings of old Florida, a nature-lover’s paradise Grant-Valkaria is close to Melbourne and Vero, with a taste of Key West.
 Estate-size homes sit on acre-plus property located minutes from several championship golf courses, the Indian River, Atlantic Ocean, and great salt water and fresh water fishing as well as some of the best surfing found.
 Grant-Valkaria is also known for its commercial fishing, and crab and oyster houses that sit along U.S. Highway 1.
 See some lovely horse ranches and don’t be surprised to see a horse trotting down the road or some small deer wandering!
 Don’t forget the famous Grant Seafood Festival in February and the QFest (that’s short for BBQ) in August.